Homemade Mashed Potatoes

 We respect your privacy.
 Unsubscribe at any time.

-They pair nicely with weeknight meals, like Mustard Chicken and Broiled Steak.
+The beauty of these potatoes is they pair nicely with weeknight meals, like Mustard Chicken and Broiled Steak.
 They also are gorgeous and tasty on the holiday table, alongside Browned Butter Sage Turkey and Whole Roasted Chicken.

 Basically, these mashed potatoes are perfect for anytime of year and any meal… and they’re really easy to make, so let’s make ‘em.